aldopando/BellabeatCaseStudy/README.md

 Observations.

 - ***We can observe that the vast majority of participants achieved their MET-minutes/week recommendation for minimun physical activity to maintain their overall health.
-However, this doesn't tell us that these participants are involved in consistent high levels of physical activity or they are even getting extra health benefits like loosing weight or achieving their fitness goals.***
+However, this doesn't tell us that these participants are involved in consistent high levels of physical activity or they are even getting extra health benefits like loosing weight or achieving their fitness goals***.
 - ***We can notice that between 19 to 24 participants tracked their data consistenly completing full weeks using their wearables***.
 - ***Week 9 doesn't appeared in the results this week only contains 6 days.
-It doesn't represent a full week, therefore we cannot draw fair MET-minutes/week results.***.
+It doesn't represent a full week, therefore we cannot draw fair MET-minutes/week results***.
 - ***The last week of the first month (week 4) was not only of the weeks with more users reaching their goal of 600 MET-minutes per week, but also the it was the week with more users wearing their devices more consistenly***.